crisp-im/crisp-status-local/README.md

 You will still need to provide the binary with the configuration file, so make sure you have a Crisp Status Local `config.cfg` file ready somewhere.

+_The binary provided is statically-linked, which means that it will be able to run on any Linux-based server.
+Still, it will not work on MacOS or Windows machines._

 #### C. Install from Cargo

 If you prefer managing `crisp-status-local` via Rust's Cargo, install it directly via `cargo install`: